 A change to the legal category from prescription to non-prescription (or vice versa) will be dealt with by the EMA via a centralised variation procedure.

 A number of unforeseen variations have already been considered and these are listed below.
 These variations are dealt with on a national basis regardless of whether the MA is nationally authorised or mutually recognised.

-You should complete the application form by selecting the relevant variation category given here, and include a clear, concise description of the variation under ‘scope of change’ in the present and proposed sections.
+You should complete the application form including the relevant variation category given here, and include a clear, concise description of the variation in the present and proposed sections.

 |Change||Description||Confirmation/Justification (must be provided)||Packaging to be provided|

-Resubmission of Type II Variations are an abbreviated resubmission of a previously refused Type II variation, you must:
+An abbreviated resubmission of a previously refused variation (Type II or VRA – standard / extended), you must: